magomimmo/modern-cljs/doc/tutorial-10.md

 ClojureScript:cljs.user>
 ```

 So, you have been warned.
-If you start a computation from a sum, you
+If you start a computation from a sum of
-are asking for troubles.
+stringified numbers, you are asking for troubles, because you start
+from a string concatenation.

 Now try the same thing in a regular CLJ repl: